 I did a PhD funded by ENS Rennes at the IRISA laboratory as a member of the Myriads project-team.
 I worked on the simulation of large-scale networks for performance and energy predictions of Fog infrastructures, under the supervision of Martin Quinson and Anne-Cécile Orgerie.
-I developed a wired network energy model and a Wi-Fi performance model for the simulation of large-scale network platforms.
-I worked with several network simulators such as SimGrid and ns-3 and deployed various experiments on the clusters of the Grid’5000 testbed.
+I developed a wired networks energy consumption model and a Wi-Fi performance model for the simulation of dense/large-scale networks.
+I worked with several network simulators such as SimGrid and ns-3 and deployed various experiments on the clusters of the Grid’5000 test-bed.

 - Network Simulation Packet-Level and Flow-Level.

-- Energy Efficiency Network communications and algorithms optimization towards energy saving including AI/ML methods.
+- Energy Efficiency Network communications and algorithms optimization toward energy saving including AI/ML methods.

 - Power Monitoring Power monitoring hardware/software for computer systems.

 x86 kernels I am fascinated by Computer Architecture and Operating System development.

 I work on a 32-bits x86 multi-tasking kernel called Bringelle and similar 64-bit kernel called Boucane.